-In the current era the general principles around morality (the stories, myths and reasonings) have become fuzzy.
-Moral values from one generation to the next have always moved around.
-But sometimes the deeper strains that inform the base morals change.
-We are living through such a time which might partly explain why the jails are full to bursting.
-The stories aren't working.
+In the current era the general principles around morality, the stories, myths and reasonings, have become fuzzy.
+Moral values from one generation to the next have always moved around but sometimes the deeper strains that inform the base morals change.
+We are living through such a time.
+The old stories aren't working.
 Updates are urgently required.

 morality is the civilised way humans

 enforce their will one to the other